swirlai/swirl-search/docs/Tutorials.md

         ('SpellcheckQueryProcessor', 'SpellcheckQueryProcessor'),
         ('MyQueryProcessor','MyQueryProcessor')
     ]
 ```

-This is required for security reasons.
-To make the new Processor a default for new Search objects, add it to the return list in this block:
+* To make the new Processor a default for new Search objects, add it to the return list in this block:
 ```
 def getSearchPreQueryProcessorsDefault():
     return []
 ```

-For query processing in one or more SearchProviders, add it here:
+* For Query processing in one or more SearchProviders, add it here:

 ```
     QUERY_PROCESSOR_CHOICES = [